PdoyleC/Portfolio-1-Project/README.md

 * New user wanted to go a learn how to play.
 * Liked the weekly puzzles.
 * Would like to be able to play chess on the website.
 To be able to do that, the code would need to be written in Python.
-* Would like to be able to by Chess pieces and Chess boards.
+* Would like to be able to buy Chess pieces and Chess boards.
-* Some experienced chess players would like to see some of the lesser known illegal chess moves in the game, displayed on one of the pages.
+* Some experienced chess players would like to see some of the lesser-known illegal chess moves in the game, displayed on one of the pages.
 * New players would like to see how the pieces move on the board.